neural-computing/INM427-neural-computing-coursework/report/report.md

 Extensions ...

-Ensemble methods generally give better performance - rather than comparing, maybe the two methods could be used in conjunction to achieve a better overal performance.

 models were selected based on the test accuracy achieved during the kfold training process.
 The dataset used within this study contains a fairly large class imbalance with the "non-phishing" class under represented by a ratio of roughly 7-1.
 This may mean that using accuracy for model selection is unfairly biased towards models that are able to better predict "phishing" websites at the expense of "non-phishing" websites.
 Whilst this may not be a problem to an end user,

+Ensemble methods generally give better performance - rather than comparing, maybe the two methods could be used in conjunction to achieve a better overall performance.

 ## VI.
 References